Updated March 21, 2022

 This involves a lot of steps – going to the app store, finding the application, accepting its terms and conditions, and then finally downloading it.

-Many people don’t have that kind of time and patience to take all the steps to download an app.
+Many people don’t have the time and patience to take all the steps to download an app.
 You lose 20% of users at each stage in an app funnel:

 - App store pageview